buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 The geometrical placement of the site, defined by the _IfcLocalPlacement_, shall be always relative to the spatial structure element, in which this site is included, or absolute, i.e. to the world coordinate system, as established by the geometric representation context of the project.
 The world coordinate system, established at the _IfcProject.RepresentationContexts_, may include a definition of the true north within the XY plane of the world coordinate system, if provided, it can be obtained at _IfcGeometricRepresentationContext.TrueNorth_.

 A project may span over several connected or disconnected sites.
 Therefore site complex provides for a collection of sites included in a project.
 A site can also be decomposed in parts, where each part defines a site section.
-This is defined by the composition type attribute of the supertype _IfcSpatialStructureElements_ which is interpreted as follow:
+This is defined by the composition type attribute of the supertype _IfcSpatialStructureElement_ which is interpreted as follow:

 * COMPLEX = site complex
 * ELEMENT = site